 Why?
 A cover letter gives you insight into the candidate’s motive for changing careers and whether or not they would be a perfect fit for the role.
 Those details don’t necessarily fit neatly into the rigid structure of most resumes—and waiting until later stages for that explanation could risk wasting your interviewers’ time.
 So as a recruiter, you need to read cover letters to get a 360-degree view and determine if career changers are a good fit before scheduling that first phone interview.

-Evaluating career changers is one of the most difficult, nuanced challenges a recruiter can face.
+Evaluating career changers is one of the most difficult, nuanced challenges of recruiting.
 While it may seem like you can never know if one will turn out to be a rock star, using the above tips increases your chances of top talent from an unconventional background.

 Max Woolf is a writer.
 He’s passionate about helping people land their dream jobs through the expert career industry coverage.
 In his spare time, Max enjoys biking and traveling to European countries.
 You can hit him up on LinkedIn or Twitter.